 Log into your WordPress dashboard and click on Posts > All Posts …

 (Add New Post)

-The Quick Edit editor expands to display all of the “Quick Edit” options for editing your Post …
+The Quick Edit inline editor expands to display all of the “Quick Edit” options for editing your Post …

-WordPress lets you set any aspect of the date and time of your post, just by changing the values in the fields or selecting options from the dropdown date menu …
+WordPress lets you set any aspect of the date and time of your post, simply by entering new values in the fields and choosing options from the dropdown date menu …